 - 1. Press the OFF button on the generator set controller. - 2.
 Disconnect the utility power to the generator set. - 3.
-Disconnect the generator set engine starting battery, negative (-) lead first. - Loosen the cover retaining knob and remove the cover. - 5.
-Remove the element cover nut, element cover, and the paper element with precleaner. - 6.
-Remove the precleaner from the paper element.
+Disconnect the generator set engine starting battery, negative (-) lead first. - 4.
+Loosen the cover retaining knobs and remove the cover. - 5.
+Remove the paper element.